toradex/meta-toradex-security/docs/README-secure-boot.md

 ### U-Boot hardening / known issues

 - On K3 based platforms (Verdin AM62, Aquila AM69), the hardening does not cover the bootloader running on the R5 processor (the boot master); we have plans to evaluate the need for such a protection and implementing it if actually needed.
-- Aquila AM69 and Verdin iMX95 require some additional work to have out-of-the-box support for U-Boot hardening, so it is currently disabled by default.
+- Aquila AM69 and iMX95 Verdin EVK require some additional work to have out-of-the-box support for U-Boot hardening, so it is currently disabled by default.

 ## Configuring FIT image signing